-☑ QUARTERLY REPORT PURSUANT TO SECT ION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the quarterly period ended March 31, 2022 ☐ TRANSITION REPORT PURSUANT TO SECT Or ION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-36790 (Ex Predictive Oncology Inc. cact name of registrant as specified in its charter) Delaware 33-1007393 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 2915 Commers Drive, Suite 900 Eagan, Minnesota 55121 (Address of principal executive offic es) (Zip Code) (Former name, for Securities registered pursuant to Section 12(b) of the A rmer address and former fiscal year, if changed si ct: nce last report) Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.01 par value POAI Nasdaq Capital Market Indicate by check mark whether the registrant (1) has during the preceding 12 months (or for such shorter prequirements for the past 90 days. ch reports), and (2) has been subject to such filing ⊠ Yes □ No Indicate by check mark whether the registrant has sub Regulation S-T (§232.405 of this chapter) during the pr ⊠ Yes □ No company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Non-accelerated filer ⊠ Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange e Act). ☐ Yes ⊠ No As of May 3, 2022, the registrant had 66,152,747 shares of common stock, par value \$0.01 per share outsta nding.
+☑ QUARTERLY REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the quarterly period ended June 30, 2022 0.0 ☐ TRANSITION REPORT PURSUANT TO SECT OT FION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-36790 (E Predictive Oncology Inc. Exact name of registrant as specified in its charter) Delaware 33-1007393 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 2915 Commers Drive, Suite 900 Eagan, Minnesota 55121 (Address of principal executive office ces) (Zip Code) (Re 651-389-4800 egistrant's telephone number, including area code) (Former name, for ormer address and former fiscal year, if changed si nce last report) Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.01 par value POAI Nasdaq Capital Market Indicate by check mark whether the registrant (1) has a during the preceding 12 months (or for such shorter per requirements for the past 90 days.
+Indicate by check mark whether the registrant has subtractions of the past 90 days. eriod that the registrant was required to file such remainder that the registrant was required to file such remainder that the registrant was required to file such remainder that the registrant was required to file such remainder that the registrant was required to file such remainder that the registrant was required to file such remainder to file such remainder that the registrant was required to file such remainder to file such remainder to file such remainder that the registrant was required to file such remainder that the registrant was required to file such remainder that the registrant was required to file such remainder that the remainder that eports), and (2) has been subject to such filing ☑ Yes □ Note quired to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the p preceding 12 months (or for such shorter period that at the registrant was required to submit such files). ⊠ Yes □ No Indicate by check mark whether the registrant is a larg emerging growth company.
+See the definitions of "larg company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \square Non-accelerated filer \boxtimes Accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ Indicate by check mark whether the registrant is a shell Il company (as defined in Rule 12b-2 of the Excha nge Act). □ Yes ⊠ No As of August 5, 2022, the registrant had 78,384,339 sh nares of common stock, par value \$0.01 per share of outstanding.